stytchauth/terraform-provider-stytch/docs/resources/consumer_sdk_config.md

 Optional:

-- `bundle_ids` (List of String) A list of bundle IDs authorized for use in the SDK.
+- `bundle_ids` (Set of String) A list of bundle IDs authorized for use in the SDK.
 - `create_new_users` (Boolean) A boolean indicating whether new users can be created with the SDK.
-- `domains` (List of String) A list of domains authorized for use in the SDK.
+- `domains` (Set of String) A list of domains authorized for use in the SDK.

 <a id="nestedatt--config--biometrics"></a>